How to Build a Superior Instagram Aesthetic For Your Brand

-Appearances play a critical part in social media marketing.
+Appearances play a critical part in social media marketing and branding on Instagram.
 When potential customers visit your Instagram profile, the first thing they’ll notice is how your overall profile looks.
 Your Instagram aesthetic is the first impression you give them—it’s up to you to get it right.

 A cohesive Instagram theme or aesthetic is the best way to provide brand consistency.
-Why is that important?
+Why is that important for the social media platform?
 According to research from Lucidpress, average revenue increases by 32% with consistent branding.

 If your business is struggling to build an Instagram aesthetic unique to your brand or you’re not sure where to start, keep reading.
-This guide will cover:
+This Instagram branding guide will cover:

 - What is an Instagram aesthetic?